dymmond/lilya/docs/settings.md

 If a `settings_config` is passed into a Lilya instance, that same object takes priority above anything else.
 Let us imagine the following:

-* An Lilya application with normal settings.
+* A Lilya application with normal settings.
 * A `ChildLilya` with a specific set of configurations unique to it.

 ```python